 This opens up an interesting option if you’re in a high paying freelance writing niche, especially if you already publish your own website.
 Why not go ahead and invest in paid SEO & content tools?

 It doesn’t take much to move the needle.
 Maybe spend $100 per month on some basic tools like SEMRush (keywords & competitor analysis) and CoSchedule’s Headline Analyzer.
+Or you can be like us and smack competitors with your wallet (we invest over $500 per month in high end SEO analytics).

 That’s more than enough to show higher end clients that you’re serious about ranking their website on Google… and worth paying extra.
 This also positions you to start going after content marketing projects, with a broader scope of work.